 For each clause of this Standard and for each software criticality category, the following indication is given:

-Y: means that the requirement is applicable for that criticality level.
+Y: means that the requirement is applicable for that criticality category.
 The activity and the expected output are required;

-N: means that the requirement is not applicable for that criticality level.
+N: means that the requirement is not applicable for that criticality category.
 Neither the activity nor the expected output are required;

 e: means that the required expected output may not be a document, but the electronic format of a tool database to be agreed with the customer, e.g. for detailed design;

-The electronic format of a tool database can be required or accepted by the customer for any criticality level.
+The electronic format of a tool database can be required or accepted by the customer for any criticality category.
 However, when “e” is not mentioned, the complete information of the DRD is deliverable, whereas when “e” is mentioned, the tool database is enough, even if some DRD information is missing.

 Specified specific conditions.